benwr/gwipt/README.md

 gwipt
 ```

 Boom!
-Every change you make in the working tree is now saved, with a
+As long as the program is running, every change you make in the working
+tree is now saved, with a descriptive commit message that will be printed to
-descriptive commit message.
-Say you're on branch `A`; then all your changes
+stdout.
+Say you're on branch `A`; then all your changes (including untracked
-(including untracked files) will be automatically committed to `wip/A`, and you
+files) will be automatically committed to `wip/A`, and you can explore them
-can explore them whenever you want.
+whenever you want.

 You can see a few testing examples in the
 [wip/main](https://github.com/benwr/gwipt/commits/wip/main) branch of this